For More Information and photos about the 1st Battalion, 77th

 the audience to build, maintain and improve a network of friends to help in

+that time of need.
 "I know that each of you has a very similar Army family,

 whether you are a service member or a civilian in the community," she